Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/datasources/supported-data-sources/facebook.md

 * description;
 * [certification](../certification.md);
 * who added the data source;
-* who last modified it and when;
+* who modified it last and when;
 * who (users and workspaces) has access to it;
-* how often the data is refreshed and select the dropdown on the right to change.
+* how often the data is refreshed.

 The settings under **Set up your data** help you choose what data to be loaded in the Visualization Editor.